Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Solution of Hirota Equations

+Substituting these expressions into \eqref{eq:FG1}--\eqref{eq:FG2} and equating like powers of $\epsilon$ gives rise to a recursive procedure to obtain $\{f_{n+1}, g_{n+1}\}$ from $\{f_n, g_n\}$.
+To begin finding unknowns recursively, we can set initially $f_0=1$.
+The zero-order term $\epsilon^0$ then gives $g_0=0$.
+Starting with $\{f_0=1, g_0=0\}$, the recursive equations are:

-which can then be substituted into \eqref{eq:FG1}--\eqref{eq:FG2}.
-Equating like powers of $\epsilon$, one obtains bilinear equations for sub-components $f^{(i)}g^{(j)}$ using the $D$ operator.
-As shown below (for the NLS), this series truncates for integrable systems and exact solutions of various finite order are obtained.
-To begin finding unknowns recursively, we can set initially $f^{(0)}=1$.
+where $H=jD_z+D_{t}^2$.
+It can be seen that $f_{2n+1}=g_{2n}=0$.
+At each iteration $n$ one of $f_n$ or $g_n$ is non-zero, which is used in the next iteration.
+For a general nonlinear system, iterations continue indefinitely.
+However, for integrable equations, as shown below for the NLS equation, this series truncates and exact solutions of various finite order are obtained.